nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

-Figure :numref:`fig_conn5` illustrates weights and delays generated using these Parameters.
+Figure :numref:`fig_conn5` illustrates weights and delays generated using these parameters.
 The code examples used to generate the figures are shown below.
 All examples use a spatially distributed NodeCollection of 51 nodes placed on a line; the line is centered about :math:`(25,0)`, so that the leftmost node has coordinates :math:`(0,0)`.
 The distance